Magic Sparkle of Colour on the Cover!

-Though we are a country full of festivals all around the year, but this special time of year when not only you change your calendar but also the gifts, family dinners, celebrations and new year resolutions all makes it a special time in everyone’s life.
+Though we are a country full of festivals and colour all around the year, but this special time of year when not only you change your calendar but also the gifts, family dinners, celebrations and new year resolutions all makes it a special time in everyone’s life.
 Nithin Rao Kumblekar decided to capture this memorable time for the cover of Creative Gaga.
 Here he explains his thought process and step by step tutorial.

 For any painting, to begin with, sketching is not only the most basic but the most important thing.
 The whole painting depends on it and can be considered as the backbone of any painting.

 Here, I have focused on the subject from the top angle with slight fisheye effect.
 I did some scribbles first and then fine tune the outlines to make the subject clearer for the next stage.
 For sketching, I use Adobe Photoshop with Wacom Cintiq monitor and several different brushes which give the real feel of sketching with the pencil.

 I normally use “Hard Round Pressure Size” brush by enabling brush pressure as well as thickness buttons in the top brush control panel.
 This will serve the purpose of getting the pencil sketch effect.
 This feature is also useful while colouring.

 I have kept the main source of light from top hence the play of light and shadows are pretty simple in this illustration.
 Also, the characters expressions play very well depending on how we choose to place the light source.